Harold Ramirez Player Props: Rays vs. Blue Jays

 Harold Ramirez At The Plate

-- Ramirez is batting .323 with three doubles, three home runs and two walks.
+- Ramirez has three doubles, three home runs and two walks while hitting .314.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.